uchicago-cs/student-resource-guide/tutorials/git-basics.rst

    When working on CS machines, you should see the message above.
-At some point, you will start using git with your own machine. depending on the version of Git you have installed, the message under ``Changes not staged for commit`` may refer to a command called ``git checkout`` (instead of ``git restore``).
+At some point, you will start using git with your own machine.
+   Depending on the version of Git you have installed, the message under ``Changes not staged for commit`` may refer to a command called ``git checkout`` (instead of ``git restore``).